SharkSnack/shiren-4/content/system/necklace-abilities.md

 ## Formations

-Formations are special effects that occur based on character positions when a move is used.<br/>When multiple formation conditions are met, the higher priority formation is chosen.
+Formations are special effects that occur based on character positions when an ability is used.<br/>When multiple formation conditions are met, the higher priority formation is chosen.

 <table class="">
   <tr>